manthanank/learn-javascript/README.md

 ## Web API

 Web API is an application programming interface for the Web.
+It defines the structure of web services and allows different software applications to communicate with each other over the web.

 `API` - Application Programming Interface.